-In addition to registered deposits, deposit insurance also covers security-like deposit certificates, or, as they are more popularly referred to, bank papers issued by banks after 1 January 1997, provided, of course, that their owners are also identified along AML rules.
+In addition to registered deposits, deposit insurance also covers security-like deposit certificates, or, as they are more popularly referred to, bank papers issued by banks after 1 January 1997, provided, of course, that they are also registered.

 In order to eliminate misunderstandings, the law requires banks - for the protection of depositors - to conspicuously indicate on security-like deposits traded after 1 January 1997 that they represent savings deposit or passbook contracts, meaning that they enjoy NDIF's protection.